Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 3. Press F5 to start debugging which launches your app in Teams using a web browser.
 Select `Debug in Teams (Edge)` or `Debug in Teams (Chrome)`.
 4. When Teams launches in the browser, select the Add button in the dialog to install your app to Teams.

-_Please list any portions of the toolchain required to build and use the sample, along with download links_

 ## Version history

 Version|Date|Author|Comments